Collect Hiking Badges

 - Cheques: Make payable to the Beaver Valley Bruce Trail Club and include with your mailed submission.

-- Interac e-Transfers: Send payment to firstname.lastname@example.org and with your mailed submission include, your email address, contact phone number and the answer to your security question, exactly as typed.
+- Interac e-Transfers: Send payment to email@example.com.
+With your mailed submission include, your email address, contact phone number and the answer to your security question, exactly as typed.
 Note that your bank may have a minimum payment higher than the cost of one badge.

 Independent hikers can earn the Beaver Valley Apple End-to-End badge by keeping a log of their hikes as they walk the entire length of the white-blazed main trail (114.3 km) in the Beaver Valley section of the Bruce Trail.
 Maps 24-28.

 The Beaver Valley End-to-End badge (right) is awarded to registered participants who complete the biennial Beaver Valley End-to-End event held over two weekends around Labour Day.
 Registration fee includes transportation, refreshments and the End-to-End badge.
 View photos of our most recent End-to-End Biennial event.
 The next Beaver Valley End-to-End event will be held in the fall of 2019.